TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cloud-hosted/tti-join-server/register-devices.md

 distributions: ["Cloud"]
 ---

 The Things Join Server is a LoRaWAN Join Server.
-Learn how to register devices to activate on The Things Industries Cloud Hosted or any LoRaWAN network.
+Learn how to register devices to activate on {{% tts %}} Cloud or any LoRaWAN network.

 <!--more-->